PikachuPenial/Titanmod/PATCHNOTES.md

 - Reduced vertical recoil reduction to 25% (previously 35%)
 - Increased mobility reduction to 5% (previously 4%)

+*AUG A2*
+- Increased damage to 29 (previously 28)

+*Bow*
+- Can now be shot while sprinting and sliding
+- Increased ADS FOV to allow for easier use

 *L85*
 - Increased RPM to 675 (previously 650)
 - Reduced horizontal recoil to 15 (previously 22)